http4k/http4k/src/docs/blog/meet_http4k/index.md

     }
 }
 ```
+Since [**http4k**](https://github.com/http4k/http4k) is very dependency-light, full binary uploads of these AWS Lambdas tend to be very small - and by utilising [https://www.guardsquare.com/en/proguard](Proguard) we've seen the size of a Lambda UberJar go as small as 150kb.

-Since v3.0.0, this support is available in the `http4k-serverless-lambda` module.
+Introduced in v3.0.0, this support is available in the `http4k-serverless-lambda` module.

 ## The final word(s)!
-The `http4k-core` module rocks in at <1000 lines of code (about 600kb), and has zero dependencies (other than the Kotlin language itself).
-Additionally, everything in the core is *functional and predictable* - there is no static API magic going on under the covers (making it difficult to have multiple apps in the same JVM), no compiler-plugins, and no reflection.
-It also provides:
+As pointed out above, `http4k-core` module has zero dependencies.
+It is also small, even though it also provides:

-* Support for static file serving with HotReload.
+* Support for static file-serving with HotReload.
 * A bunch of useful Filters for stuff like [Zipkin](http://zipkin.io/) Request Tracing.
 * Support for Request Contexts.
 * Facilities to record and replay HTTP traffic.